amccormack92/beer-wizard/README.md

 # React Beer Onboarding Widget

 This project is a React-based onboarding widget designed to showcase skills in React, TypeScript, and Tailwind CSS.
 The widget allows users to go through a multi-step process, selecting their beer preferences and getting a promo for a partner brewery.
-This project is designed for a GitHub portfolio.

 ## Features